top of page

 Liebherr LR12500-1.0

-The crane will play a pivotal role in the precise placement of enormous factory modules, which form the structural and functional core of the cracker plant.
-These pre-fabricated units, some weighing several hundred tonnes each, must be maneuvered with exceptional accuracy to ensure both safety and structural integrity.
+The crawler crane will play a pivotal role in the precise placement of enormous factory modules.
+These modules form the structural and functional core of the cracker plant.
+Some units weigh several hundred tonnes each.
+They must be maneuvered with exceptional accuracy to ensure both safety and structural integrity.

-Sarens, renowned globally for its expertise in heavy lifting and transport engineering, emphasized the importance of this operation.
-“This is more than just a lift — it’s a highly coordinated feat of engineering that underscores Sarens’ capability to handle the most demanding industrial challenges,” a company spokesperson said.
+Sarens emphasized the importance of this operation.
+“This is more than just a lift — it’s a highly coordinated feat of engineering.
+It underscores Sarens’ capability to handle the most demanding industrial challenges,” a company spokesperson remarked.

 Liebherr Mobile Cranes